 If you’re doing business in the healthcare industry, your online content needs to go beyond SEO and trending topics.
-The complexity and knowledge-driven nature of the industry demands that you reach out to your market in connected, intelligent, and meaningful ways–and for the sake of your business, that outreach should bring you quantifiable results.
+The complexity, personal impact, and knowledge-driven nature of the industry demands that you be known, liked and trusted before you get any quantifiable benefit from “being online”.

-You need someone with experience in both the healthcare industry and in business who can help you build a targeted and engaged audience who trusts, and responds to what you offer them.
+You need someone with experience in both the healthcare industry and in online content strategy who can help you build a targeted and engaged audience who trusts, and responds to what you offer them.

-That will only happen if you talk to your audience–not as patients or providers or customers, but as people.
+That will only happen if you talk to your audience–not as patients, or providers, or customers, but as people.
 Your online healthcare content marketing should be an integrated part of your sales funnel and your brand strategy.
 It should be more than a stale blog or occasional industry newsletter.
-It should be a living, breathing, patient centered portal between you and your customers.
+It should be a living, breathing, patient-centered media presence that draws your customers to you.
 (Check out this post for steps to get started yourself.)

 - Increased Income: Everyday your online content is just an afterthought is a day of income you’ve lost.
 You’re paying for that space online–you should be getting return on it, and that return should involve metrics that go beyond site traffic.